This vegan banana bread recipe will change the way you think of vegan desserts!

 Nevertheless, bananas have a relatively low GI (glycemic index) depending on their ripeness of 42-58.
 Bananas are known for being a good source of potassium, which assists with heart health, but they may be also very good for the digestive system when consumed unripe, as they help the growth of beneficial gut bacteria, therefore making it a very important and nutritious fruit to integrate as part of a balanced diet.

-How to make vegan banana bread in 4 easy steps
+How to make vegan banana bread?

 Can I freeze this banana cake?